Home

 • Therefore say I unto you, The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof."

-How could the Kingdom of God be taken from the nation Israel (representing the Children of God), and then that representation given to the New Covenant Church?
-If no children of God can lose their salvation, then how is it possible God's people Israel could be cut off?
-It is possible simply because Israel was the external Covenant representation, not the true Israel, which were a remnant of spiritual people within that covenant body.
-Israel in part was cut off, but not the true Israel.
+How could the Kingdom of God be taken from many of the nation Israel (representing the Children of God), and then that representation given to the New Covenant church?
+If no true Children of God can lose their salvation (and they can't), then how was it possible that God's people Israel (in part) could be cut off?
+The answer is that it is possible because Israel was the external Covenant representation, not the true Israel of God, which were but a remnant of people within that Covenant body.
+Israel in part was cut off from the kingdom, but not the apostles and disciples who were the Israel of God.

 Romans 9:6-8